sbbullet/sbbullet/README.md

 <h1 align="center">Namaste, beautiful souls!</h1>

-<h3 align="center">I am a Full Stack Engineer and an entrepreneur who loves 🚀 startups and 📦 products that make this world a better place.</h3>
+<h3 align="center">I am a Software Engineer and an entrepreneur who loves 🚀 startups and 📦 products that make this world a better place.</h3>
 <br>

 - 🔭 I’m currently working on a project which is yet to be revealed.